We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 It’s only when they start turning into frogs, and grow keratin in other areas, that the Chytrid fungus can spread throughout their bodies.

-They may then die from the disease – but not before they’ve hopped and swum around, spreading the fungal spores to other ponds and streams.
+They may then die from the disease; but not before they’ve hopped around, spreading the fungal spores to other ponds and streams.

 Stages of Chytrid Fungus Infection: